persalys/persalys/python/doc/developer_manual/validation/validation.rst

         - x_1 the output is the first item of the list

-      - right side, tabs : Summary - PDF/CDF - Box plots - Dependency - Table - Cobweb plot - Plot matrix - Scatter plots
+      - right side, tabs : Summary - PDF/CDF - Box plots - Dependence - Table - Cobweb plot - Plot matrix - Scatter plots
       - when changing the variable, the tabs (Summary - PDF/CDF - Box plots) are updated
       - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
       - check the tabs (Table - Cobweb plot - Plot matrix - Scatter plots) are linked :